 (6) Despite the provisions of these regulations, a fee is not to be charged in respect of an application under subregulation (1).

-(7) An application can be made to the trial judge under subregulation (1) on a ground referred to in paragraph (b) or (c) of the definition of “special reasons” in subregulation (1a) notwithstanding that an application on that ground has previously been refused by a registrar.
+(7) An application can be made to the trial judge under subregulation (1) on a ground referred to in paragraph (b) or (c) of the definition of special reasons in subregulation (1a) notwithstanding that an application on that ground has previously been refused by a registrar.

 [Regulation 7 amended in Gazette 30 Dec 2003 p.
 5694-6; 28 Apr 2005 p.
 1759.]